kgateway-dev/kgateway/docs/content/introduction/gloo_federation.md

 Gloo Federation provides the ability to push configuration down to multiple Gloo instances.
 This is done by creating a custom resource of the proper federated resource type and specifying which clusters and namespaces should have that configuration applied.
 Adding a new federated resource can be done either through glooctl or kubectl.

-The federated configuration data is stored in the following CRDs:
+The federated configuration data is stored in the following Custom Resource types:
  - federatedauthconfigs.fed.gloo.solo.io
  - federatedgateways.fed.gateway.solo.io
  - federatedroutetables.fed.gateway.solo.io